thermalogic/SEES/guide/UMLPython.md

  Example: `./step5/__init__.py`

- the,`step5` is a Python package suitable analysis by pyreverse
+ then,`step5` is a Python package analysis by pyreverse

-### 2. Generating the UML diagrams of the Python Projects
+### 2.3.2 Generating the UML diagrams of the Python Projects

 In the parent folder `PyRankine` of `step5`,run the command: